-A Health Aid is available in the school office staffed by school staff and volunteers, who will check children's temperatures, treat minor injuries, and maintain student health records.
-All medications will be kept in the office.
+A School Nurse is available in the school office, who will check children's temperatures, treat minor injuries, and maintain student health records.
+Students are not allowed to carry medication with them, including cough drops or lotions; all medications will be kept in the office.